- Leonardo is an IoT/Big Data “solution” marketed far too early by SAP.

 I assume that this web page will be updated to point out that PLAT.ONE will connect to HANA, and the other databases will be de-emphasized.
-Most likely SAP marketing is already at work changing the web page to say that PLAT.ONE works with SAP—however, PLAT.ONE did not need or connect to an SAP HANA database.
+Most likely, SAP marketing is already at work changing the web page to say that PLAT.ONE works with SAP—however, PLAT.ONE did not need or connect to an SAP HANA database.
 And one should also notice that there is nothing here talking about PLAT.ONE connecting to any ERP system, for instance, S/4HANA.
 That is because IoT does not have anything to do with ERP systems.
-But SAP will need to superimposed S/4HANA into the mix so that the IoT data is in S/4HANA so the connection argument can be made.
+But SAP will need to superimposed S/4HANA into the mix so that the IoT data is in S/4HANA so SAP can make the connection argument.

 What The Usual Suspects Say About Leonardo

-The usual suspects of SAP consultants publishing material, Computer Weekly, Diginomica was serving as repeating engines for SAP’s press packets present a positive viewpoint on Leonardo.
-None of these entities questioned anything that SAP wrote, and performed their duty to SAP admirably.
+The usual suspects of SAP consultants publishing material, Computer Weekly, Diginomica served as repeating engines for SAP’s press packets present a positive viewpoint on Leonardo.
+None of these entities questioned anything that SAP wrote and performed their duty to SAP admirably.
 They once again helped to create the echo chamber that SAP desires.
-SAPPHIRE 2017 is still pretty recent, so what will come next is a series of pro-Leonardo articles by consulting companies that see Leonardo as a way selling more consulting business.
+SAPPHIRE 2017 is still pretty recent, so what will come next is a series of pro-Leonardo articles by consulting companies that see Leonardo sell more consulting business.
 In one that is already published, all of SAP’s projections were accepted as true.
 Then some case studies were mentioned that intend to illustrate that companies are already using Leonardo to improve their business.

 Exaggerated Claims on SAP Leonardo